pagekit/docs/serverconfig.md

 With Apache, all necessary configuration comes with the included `.htaccess` file.

 Make sure `mod_rewrite` is loaded for pretty URLs.
-If the module is not availabe, Pagekit will still work but fall back to a URL format of the form `http://example.com/index.php/page/welcome`.
+If the module is not available, Pagekit will still work but fall back to a URL format of the form `http://example.com/index.php/page/welcome`.

 ## nginx